 - It works rapidly, in as few as two to three minutes

 - The sedation effect stops when it is discontinued.

 Though there are no major contraindications to using nitrous oxide, it is not recommended for use if you have emphysema, chest problems, multiple sclerosis, a cold, or other difficulties with breathing.

 There is a charge per hour for the use of the nitrous oxide.
 Insurance companies rarely cover this as a benefit.

 Oral Sedation with Halcion

-For the very anxious patient, Halcion sedation may be recommended.
+For the very anxious adult patient, Halcion sedation may be recommended.
 Halcion is a small pill that is taken 1 hour before the dental treatment appointment.
 It is very much like Valium, except that it has a shorter duration period in the system, lasting about three to six hours.
 Halcion reduces apprehension, giving a very relaxed and comfortable feeling.
 Patients using Halcion for their dental appointment are required to have someone else drive them to and from their appointment.
 Patients can still watch movies while having their dental treatment done.
-Often patients medicated with Halcion fall asleep while their dental treatment is performed.
+Patients medicated with Halcion generally fall asleep while their dental treatment is performed.